 Summary and Analysis of the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, in S. Treaty Doc.
 No. 100-20, at 9 (emphasis added).
-Because the high value detainees on whom the CIA might use enhanced interrogation techniques have not been convicted of any crime, the substantive requirements of the Eighth Amendment would not be relevant here, even if we assume that Article 16 has application to the CIA's interrogation program.
+Because the high value detainees on whom the CIA might use enhanced interrogation techniques have not been convicted of any crime, the substantive requirements of the Eighth Amendment would not be relevant here, even if we assume that Article 16 has application to the CIA's interrogation program.23

 The Fifth Amendment, however, is not subject to these same limitations.
 As potentially relevant here, the substantive due process component of the Fifth Amendment protects against executive action that "shocks the conscience."
 Rochin v.
 California, 342 U.S. 165, 172 (1952); see also County of Sacramento v.
-Lewis, 523 U.S. 833, 846 (1998) ("To this end, for half a
+Lewis, 523 U.S. 833, 846 (1998) ("To this end, for half a century now we have spoken of the cognizable level of executive abuse of power as that which shocks the conscience.").24

-To be sure, treatment amounting to punishment (let alone, cruel and unusual punishment) generally cannot be imposed on individuals who have not been convicted of crimes.
+23 To be sure, treatment amounting to punishment (let alone, cruel and unusual punishment) generally cannot be imposed on individuals who have not been convicted of crimes.
 But this prohibition flows from the Fifth Amendment rather than the Eighth.
 See Wolfish, 441 U.S. at 535 n.16; United States v.
 Salerno, 481 U.S. 739, 746-47 (1987).
 See also infra note 26.